weakish/whci/python-style.md

   either side: assignment (=), augmented assignment (+=, -= etc.),
   comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not),
   Booleans (and, or, not).

-- Use spaces around arithmetic operators
+- Use spaces around arithmetic operators.
 - Don't use spaces around the '=' sign when used to indicate a keyword argument or a default parameter value.